 Ease of Transport

-At 1.3 oz, this is the lightest option of all the bike locks we included in this review.
-It's light enough that you could literally put the ties in your pocket and forget they were there (and unlike some of the U-locks in this review, they won't dent the inside of your washing machine if they happen to get tossed in there with your worn jeans).
+At 1.3 oz, this is the lightest option of all the bike locks we included in our bike lock review.
+It's lightweight enough that you could put the ties in your pocket and forget they were there, and unlike some of the U-locks in our lineup, they won't dent the inside of your washing machine if they happen to get tossed in there with your worn jeans.

-There are certainly perks to being small as these ties can fit near anywhere.
-They pretty much disappear in your backpack.
-We like that the bright colors make them quick and easy to find inside a dark bag, too.
-We like zipping them to our bike saddle rails for simple transport, too.
-Lastly, they weigh nothing in the back pocket of a cycling jersey, and they can zip to the bike saddle rails for easy transport.
+There are certainly perks to being small as these ties can fit nearly anywhere.
+They pretty much disappear in your backpack, although the bright colors make them quick and easy to find inside a dark bag.
+They also weigh nothing in the back pocket of a cycling jersey, and they can zip to the bike saddle rails for easy transport.

 Ease of Use

 At a not-so-whopping 16.5 inches long, your options are slim as to what you can lock your bike to.
 Think about it — you're not going to have much clearance after going around your wheel.
-For thin, immovable structures, though, we were able to get this lock around the rear wheel, the frame, and the structure itself.
+For thin, immovable structures, though, we could get this lock around the rear wheel, the frame, and the structure itself.

-The HipLok Z Lok comes in seven color options (cyan, lime, red, grey, black, orange and purple), is small enough to fit into a purse or murse (or the trendiest messenger bag), and has a tiny locking mechanism that really takes the word "tiny" to a whole new level.
+The HipLok Z Lok comes in several color options, is small enough to fit into a purse or murse (or the trendiest messenger bag), and has a tiny locking mechanism that truly takes the word "tiny" to a whole new level.
 These little zip-locks aren't exactly expensive, and if you had a few of them, you could secure any part of your bike to pretty much everything.
 Again, however, this lock is intended for super-short term security (think: minutes, not hours.)

-It's really hard to argue with the $20 price tag of the HipLok Z Lok unless your bike is several hundred or thousands of dollars, in which case you might think twice before trusting your investment to something so… well, little.
-As we've articulated — if you just need something to hold your bike when you stop to use the restroom, this might be a worthwhile investment.
+If your biking gear is several hundred or thousands of dollars, you might think twice before trusting your investment to something so… well, little.
+As we've articulated, if you just need something to hold your bike very short-term while you stop to use the restroom, this might be useful.
+But, that's about it.